sc-ventures/cloudbreak-documentation/docs/azure-data.md

 #### Prerequisites

-If you want to use [Azure Data Lake Store](https://azure.microsoft.com/en-in/services/data-lake-store/) to store your data, you must enable Azure subscription for Data Lake Store, and then create an Azure Data Lake Store [storage account](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-get-started-portal).
+If you want to use ADLS to store your data, you must enable Azure subscription for Data Lake Store, and then create an Azure Data Lake Store [storage account](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-get-started-portal).

 #### Configuring Access to ADLS